-In CY 2014, CMS has proposed to continue the changes made in 2013 to base the relative weights on geometric mean costs rather than previously utilized median costs.
+In CY 2014, CMS has continued the changes made in 2013 to base the relative weights on geometric mean costs rather than previously utilized median costs.
 It will continue to use these weights to set a cost to charge ratio within an APC to determine payment for services within an APC.
-In CY 2014, CMS proposes four significant changes to their methodology to calculate APC payments, including:
+In CY 2014, CMS finalizes several significant changes to their methodology to calculate APC payments, including: